rahulbhadani/RNN/README.md

-## RNN
+## RNN, LSTM and PyTorch

-Recurrent Neural Network Implementation based on WildML's tutorial
+## Recurrent Neural Network Implementation based on WildML's tutorial
 -------------------------------------------------------------------
-This repository provides an implementation of Recurrent Neural Network based on tutorial [http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-2-implementing-a-language-model-rnn-with-python-numpy-and-theano/](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-2-implementing-a-language-model-rnn-with-python-numpy-and-theano/).
+The repository provides an implementation of Recurrent Neural Network based on tutorial [http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-2-implementing-a-language-model-rnn-with-python-numpy-and-theano/](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-2-implementing-a-language-model-rnn-with-python-numpy-and-theano/).

+Relevant files are:
+- RNN.py
+- RNN_impl.py
+- rnn_utils.py

 The code has been written in the form of the package that can be used with `import` command.